 - Private stuff needs protection

-- You can only really know someone if you know them in real life
+- You can only really know someone if you know them face to face

 - What you share will always be there